Skip to main content

 Concern

-The client feared the service work had damaged the control board, meaning a costly electronic repair.
+The homeowner feared the service work had damaged the control board, meaning a costly electronic repair.

 Found